logikum/ngt.logikum.hu/contents/v40/api/configuration/section.md

 ### type

-The type of the loader used to download the translation file.
-The default value is `json`.
+The type of the loader to download the translation file when it is different from the default value and the group format.